thirdweb-example/signature-based-minting/README.md

 ## Making the API Request on the client

-Now we have an API route available, we can make `fetch` requests to this API, and securely run that code on the server-side.
+With our API route available, we make `fetch` requests to this API, and securely run that code on the server-side.

-Let's head back to `index.tsx` and write the function that calls this API route.

 **Call the API route on the client**